 I’ve mentioned this before but, it bears repeating.
 When people feel understood, it creates a strong emotional bond.
 Everyone wants to feel understood.
 Through active listening, you are showing others that you care about understanding them.

-8. Supportive and Motivational
+8. Being Supportive and Motivational

 Another critical people skill to help you succeed in your career is being supportive and motivational.
 This doesn’t just apply to being a boss, it’s easy to be supportive to others on your team or in your entire workplace.

 I work with a group of 4 other talent acquisition professionals.
 We are all very supportive of each other.
 We have frequent quick meetings to check on each other’s workload.